 - From any page on the site except the home page, you’ll see a list of authors on the right-hand side of your screen.
-Find your author Gravatar and edit it by:
+Find your author Gravatar and:

 — edit your name so it appears as your professional name (first and last)

-** Note: It can take a few minutes for Gravatars to update, so if you’ve changed your name, photo, and bio but don’t see the update, wait a few minutes and refresh.
+** Note: It can take a few minutes for Gravatars to update, so if you have changed your name, photo, and bio but don’t see the update, wait a few minutes and refresh.

-- We ask that authors write their posts in Word and email completed posts to admin for copyediting.
+- We ask that authors write their posts in Word and email completed posts to the editors for copyediting.
 In the meantime, feel free to explore the site.
 We invite you to start a post by clicking “Write” and familiarize yourself with the site’s software.

 - After you submit your post via email, it may require more than one round of copyediting.
 When copyedits and revisions are complete, we’ll ask you to upload your post to the site, using this checklist and these formatting guidelines.
 Feel free to explore these now, and let us know if you have any questions or concerns!